krypty/trefle/README.md

 1. Load dataset
 2. Configure experiment i.e. the number of rules, the number of generations and other fuzzy systems or evolutionary parameters
-3. Create two initial populations (also called "species"; one for the fuzzy rules and the other for the variable definition).
+3. Create two initial populations (also called "species"; one for the fuzzy rules and the other for the variables definition).
 Both represent individuals as a list of bits.
 4. Run evolutionary algorithm.
 It will perform the following steps.
     1. Select
     2. Crossover